Codecademy/docs/content/markdown/concepts/footnotes/footnotes.md

 ## Example #1

-In below example, the sentence uses compares the tool, Pieces to Tinkerbell and its footnotes elaborates on who Tinkerbell is.
+In the below example, the sentence compares the tool, Pieces to Tinkerbell, and its footnotes elaborate on who Tinkerbell is.
 This is done to make the correlation clearer for a user who might not be familiar with this character.
 Think of Pieces as a technical Tinkerbell from Peter Pan[^2]

 [^2]: This is a fairytale about a forever young boy would takes a group of British children to his home island, Neverland